 As an IASC Principal, the High Commissioner takes part in decisions to declare a system-wide scale-up emergency response and is consulted on the activation of clusters.

-As a member of the national HCTs, the UNHCR representative is closely involved in developing the overall strategic objectives of the emergency operation, and recommending which clusters should be activated.
+As a member of the national HCTs, the UNHCR Representative is closely involved in developing the overall strategic objectives of the emergency operation, and discussions on cluster activation and cluster structure.

-At country-level, UNHCR is frequently the cluster lead for protection, shelter/non-food items (NFI), and camp coordination and camp management (CCCM), and in that capacity shapes cluster-level strategies and preparation of the HRP.
+At country level, UNHCR is frequently the cluster lead for protection, shelter and camp coordination and camp management (CCCM), and in that capacity shapes cluster-level strategies and preparation of the HRP.

 As an agency, UNHCR plays a key role in delivering services (according to the level of its engagement) and supporting agreed cluster-level strategies.

-When UNHCR leads a refugee operation in a country in which an HRP is developed, it prepares the refugee chapter in the HRP, based on active and inclusive consultation with partners involved in the refugee response.
-See the Entry on Humanitarian Response Plan and Flash Appeals (IASC).
+When UNHCR leads a refugee operation in a country with an HRP, it prepares the refugee chapter in the HRP, based on active and inclusive consultation with partners involved in the refugee response.

 Considerations for UNHCR’s engagement at country level

 When and how to engage in the HPC.
 UNHCR will fulfil its obligations with regard to clusters that it leads globally.
 When clusters are activated at national level, UNHCR will involve itself in all aspects of the HPC.
 In refugee emergencies, UNHCR will apply the Refugee Coordination Model (RCM) for coordination and planning.
-See Note above.
-In "mixed situations", UNHCR will apply the RCM and the arrangements agreed in UNHCR's and OCHA's Joint Note on Mixed Situations: Coordination in Practice.
-See Note above.
+In mixed situations including IDPs and refugees, UNHCR will apply the RCM and the arrangements in the UNHCR-OCHA Joint Note on Mixed Situations: Coordination in Practice.

 Applying the HPC in non-refugee situations

 Preparedness.
-Actively participate in shaping emergency response planning and related activities, for example by preparing risk profiles, establishing, early warning procedures, completing minimum preparedness actions, and drafting standard operating procesures (SOPs).
+Actively participate in shaping emergency response planning and related activities, for example by preparing risk profiles, establishing early warning procedures, completing minimum preparedness actions, and drafting standard operating procedures.
 Keep the Regional Bureau and the Division of Emergency, Security and Supply (DESS) informed of all initiatives and progress.

 Assessment.
 Ensure that key staff members, especially cluster-related staff, are aware of inter-agency processes such as the multi-sector/cluster initial rapid assessment (MIRA).
 Provide personnel for inter-agency assessments.

 Flash appeals (FA) and the HRP.
 Actively contribute to developing the HRPs and FAs.
-Participate in the inter-agency assessment team, and help to complete the planning process.
+Participate in the inter-agency assessment and planning processes.
 Ensure that protection underpins every cluster plan and the HRP.
 Provide necessary support to coordinator(s) of clusters relevant to UNHCR and help develop cluster specific response planning.